vinaypamnani/wmie/README.md

 - **Double-clicking** always reloads data from WMI, refreshing the cache with the latest information.

 For more information about caching, see [Settings and Caching](docs/SETTINGS.md).

+### Status Indicator Colors

+The circular status indicator in the status bar uses the following colors to represent application state:

+- **Green**: Ready or Success state
+- **Blue**: Busy state (operation in progress, with pulsing animation)
+- **Orange**: Warning state
+- **Tan/Beige**: Partial Success state.
+  - For Namespaces, indicates that Namespace metadata is loaded, but Classes are not.
+  - For Classes, indicates that Class metadata is loaded, but Instances are not.
+- **Red**: Error state
+- **Gray**: Unknown state

 ### Exploring Namespaces and Classes